-The engines hot water (coolant) will then flow directly to the ships hot water tank heating the fresh water and cycle back to the engine.
+WESTERBEKE provides easy access for connecting to an on-board hot water system.
+These connections allow for the engines hot water (coolant) to flow to the ships hot water tank, heating the fresh water and then cycling back to the engine.